Futura-Py/FluxCalc/docs/README.md

 ### Supported Platforms:
 - Windows 10* and Windows 11.

->*Need the Segoe UI Variable font to work proprely!
+>*Need the Segoe UI Variable font to work properly!
  </div>

 ### Other awesome repositories: